arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterEveryRule(ctx antlr.ParserRuleContext)
     EnterEveryRule is called when any rule is entered.

+func (s *BaseArcParserListener) EnterExceptClause(ctx *ExceptClauseContext)
+    EnterExceptClause is called when production exceptClause is entered.

 func (s *BaseArcParserListener) EnterExpression(ctx *ExpressionContext)
     EnterExpression is called when production expression is entered.